“On-Prem” and “SaaS” are different philosophies on how to set up your IT architecture and both have their distinct advantages and disadvantages.

 On-Premise

-Managing the technical infrastructure, platform and all technical software is left to you (the customer).
-Managing the Applications (including PIM Tools) are also the responsibility of the customer, often with support from the Vendor.
+Managing the technical Infrastructure, platform, and all technical Software is left to you (the customer).
+Managing the Applications (including PIM Tools) is also the customer’s responsibility, often with the Vendor’s support.

 IaaS (Infrastructure as a Service)

-Managing the Infrastructure is outsourced to a third party (a data center, for example).
-Platform and Applications are still managed by the customer.
+Managing the Infrastructure is outsourced to a third party (a data center).
+The customer still manages the platform and Applications.

 PaaS (Platform as a Service)